surfer190/fixes/docs/api/api-product-manager.md

 * data privacy
 * frequency of change

-> Make it difficultt for developers to make mistakes
+> Make it difficult for developers to make mistakes

 Snippets: